 where $\mathcal{L}_{\text{gen}}$ is a variational bound on the negative conditional log-likelihood: for \acp{ddpm}, this corresponds to the denoising objective \citep{ho_denoising_2020}; for \acp{bcvae}, this is the negative conditional \ac{elbo} \citep{higgins_beta-vae_2017}.
 For the discriminative task, the loss for sample $i$ is defined as binary cross entropy loss with the label $y$ and the predicted probability $p$:

 The final loss function for the whole architecture is defined as the combination of both loss terms:

-with loss weightings $\lambda$ for which we find $\lambda_{1} = \lambda_{2} = 1$ is important for downstream performance.
+with loss weightings $\lambda$.
 During inference, the classifier $f_C$ also uses samples of $p(z^{(k)} | \{z^{(m)}\}_{m \in \mathcal{P}^{\text{avail}}_i})$ for missing modalities to create the scores $s_i^{\text{imp}}$ needed for our generative \acp{af} (\Cref{fig:model_architecture} B, right).
 During training, samples from $p(z^{(k)} | \{z^{(m)}\}_{m \in \mathcal{P}^{\text{avail}}_i})$ are not passed to $f_C$, even when modalities are missing (\Cref{fig:model_architecture} B, left).
 Instead, the discriminative components ($f_E^{(m)}$ and $f_C$) are trained only on available modalities via attention masks.
 This means that the generative and discriminative parts are trained jointly, but the generative outputs do not directly influence the classifier during training beyond the shared encoders being updated by the classification loss.
-For model training, we use the ScheduleFree optimizer \citep{defazio_road_2024} with hyperparameters determined through sweeps.
-We find the following architectural decisions essential, which are ablated in \Cref{tab:ablation}: (a) applying Layer Normalization \citep{ba_layer_2016} at the end of each modality's encoder to stabilize the \acp{ddpm} operating between latent spaces, (b) calibrating the model with label smoothing \citep{szegedy_rethinking_2016} to produce less overconfident and better-calibrated probability distributions, (c) decoupling the generative modules from the classifier during training and (d) class balancing the training dataset as detailed in the next paragraph.
+For model training, we use the ScheduleFree optimizer \citep{defazio_road_2024}.
+We find the following architectural decisions essential (\Cref{tab:ablation}): (a) Layer Normalization \citep{ba_layer_2016} at the end of each modality's encoder to stabilize the generative models operating between latent spaces, (b) label smoothing \citep{szegedy_rethinking_2016} to produce less overconfident and better-calibrated probability distributions, (c) decoupling the generative modules from the classifier during training and (d) class balancing the training dataset (next paragraph).
 Regarding missing modalities, we do not pre-train on all available data modalities, in contrast to \citet{wang_incomplete_2023}.
 We use a predefined, seed-dependent missing-modality mask to control data modality leakage during training unlike batch-dependent masks, which eventually reveal all modalities for every sample across numerous epochs.
-Further details in \Cref{app:hyperparameter_sweeps}.
+Details in \Cref{app:hyperparameter_sweeps}.